cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 ### JavaScript Engine Path

-In addition to using `engine`, you can also customize to https://github.com/cocos-creator/engine to clone or fork a copy of the engine to the local anywhere, then uncheck **Use Builtin JavaScript Engine** and set the **Use Builtin JavaScript Engine** path to your custom engines.
+In addition to using `engine`, you can also customize to <https://github.com/cocos-creator/engine> to clone or fork a copy of the engine to the local anywhere, then uncheck **Use Builtin JavaScript Engine** and set the **Use Builtin JavaScript Engine** path to your custom engines.
 You can use the editor to customize your engine.

 ### Use Builtin Cocos2d-x Engine

-Whether to use Cocos Creator the built-in 'cocos2d-x' path as cocos2d-x c++ engine path.
-This engine is used for all **Build** native platform ( iOS, Android, Mac, Windows ) project to build and compile.
+Whether to use Cocos Creator the built-in `cocos2d-x` path as cocos2d-x c++ engine path.
+This engine is used for all **Build** native platform (iOS, Android, Mac, Windows) project to build and compile.

 ### Cocos2d-x Path

 **Use Builtin Cocos2d-x Engine** cancel previous selections, you can manually specify the path cocos2d-x.

-Note cocos2d-x engine used here must be downloaded from the https://github.com/cocos-creator/cocos2d-x-lite or the warehouse's fork.
+Note cocos2d-x engine used here must be downloaded from the <https://github.com/cocos-creator/engine-native> or the warehouse's fork.

 ### NDK Path